The world of office data security is constantly evolving.

 Take a minute and think about how much paperwork is printed, scanned, stored, and shared at your office.
 It’s probably a lot, right?
 If your company is like most, almost all of your employees are using printers and sending documents on a daily basis.

-That’s why it’s so critical to have a proper document security strategy in place.
-If your employees aren’t trained and equipped to send documents securely, it’s only a matter of time before sensitive data ends up in the wrong hands.
+That’s why it’s key to have a proper document security strategy in place.
+If your team members aren’t trained and equipped to send documents securely, it’s only a matter of time before sensitive data ends up in the wrong hands.

 Outbound transmissions—sending to an email account or shared folder—are the most common form of transmission.